 Example #1: Emilie

-It’s clear that Emilie wants to create a world in which generalists are as equally celebrated as specialists, which is why she created Puttylike and the Puttytribe, gave her now-famous TEDx talk, and is currently writing a book about multipotentiality.
+It’s clear that Emilie wants to create a world in which generalists are as celebrated as specialists, which is why they created Puttylike and the Puttyverse, gave their now-famous TED talk, and wrote a book about multipotentiality.

-She’s making those changes out of the desire that grows out of her theme.
+They’re making those changes out of the desire that grows out of their theme.

 Example #2: Me